sustainable development, social justice, ecology, community, green energy, sustainable sholarship

 - Web of Science

 A multidisciplinary database, with searchable author abstracts, covering the journal literature of the sciences; social sciences; and arts & humanities.
-Indexes major journals across disciplines with all cited references captured.
+Indexes major journals across disciplines with all cited references captured; over 12,300 journals.
 Through the Web of Science, users can access the three ISI Citation Databases: Science Citation Index Expanded; Social Sciences Citation Index; Arts & Humanities Citation Index.

 Maria A. Jankowska